Anime Squadron guide

 Quick answer

-First squad route
+First account route

 One experiment slot